cherry-wave/NoMansGenerator/README.md

 # No Man's Generator

-I created this app to give me some inspiration on planet and creature names in No Man's Sky.
+I created this android app to give me some inspiration on planet and creature names in No Man's Sky.

 Of course it can be used for other lore too ;)